nevilchandran/Makefile_training/README.md

 Question 1:

-# Generate 10 text files 1.txt and so on  in src directory and copy all to dest directory and make a tar from it.
+# Requirement is to Generate 10 text files 1.txt and so on  in src directory and copy all to dest directory and make a tar from it.

-# Use file targets only.
+# Use sample  Makefile given , correct the file, build and generate the tar.